brad-wilkes/sort_algorithms/README.md

 After both passes are complete, the start and end indices are updated to reflect the new beginning and end of the unsorted portion of the array, and the process is repeated until the array is sorted.

-# shaker Sort With Tools
+# shaker sort with tools

 Implements the Shaker Sort algorithm with additional tools and features to make the sorting process more efficient.